Our Complete Guide to Video Annotation

 Medical

-A good example of video annotation in the medical sector is the ability of computer vision to help medical practitioners and scientists identify objects seen under a microscope.
-Computer vision can be used to identify specific cell types and other biological elements accurately, which can help both patients and doctors.
+An excellent example of video annotation in the medical sector is the ability of computer vision to help medical practitioners and scientists identify objects seen under a microscope.
+Computer vision can accurately identify specific cell types and other biological elements, which can help both patients and doctors.

 Transportation

 Autonomous vehicle technology is one area in which computer vision and video annotation are used extensively.
-Computer vision makes it possible for vehicles to monitor their surroundings and make decisions based on this information.
-Without the use of video annotation, the creation and operation of autonomous vehicles would not be possible.
+Computer vision allows vehicles to monitor their surroundings and make decisions based on this information.
+Without video annotation, the creation and operation of autonomous vehicles would not be possible.

 Learn more!